CoherenceResearchCollaboration/RecursiveGeometry/README.md

 └─ README.md                            # this file
 ```

-## What this repo reproduces

-Non‑circular, two‑phase pipeline.
-(I) Build a recursion coordinate "γ" (gamma) using levels only; (II) only afterward overlay photons and analyze threads in the Thread Frame (γ, log₁₀ν).
-With slope locked by the frame (β ≈ log₁₀α), the physics lives in intercepts χ (mass/Z²/site transport) and local deviations (microslopes).
-Figures, tables, and methods are detailed in the preprint (esp.
-Introduction; Methods §3–4; Equations 1–7).

 ## Scripts in this repo implement the critical steps:

 - Tidy parsers for NIST levels and lines with provenance sidecars and QA: nist_levels_parser_v13.py, nist_lines_parser_v1.py.